michael-lazar/rtv/README.md

 </h1>

 <p align="center">
-RTV provides a terminal interface to view and interact with reddit.<br>
+RTV provides a text-based interface to view and interact with reddit.<br>
 It's compatible with most terminal emulators on Linux and macOS.
 </p>